 - Increase the anticipation of dopamine related to exercise.
 Which, in simple terms, means imagine exercise being really really fun.
 For instance, imagine meeting athletic people at the gym; imagine that your body is already fit and that you feel proud of your body while you’re running / working out; by yourself new shoes that you love and that you are only allowed to wear at the gym; anything else that makes the idea of exercising seem truly pleasurable.

 By balancing your dopamines you will naturally recalibrate your brain.
-This is the best way how to get the motivation to exercise.
+This is the best way how to get the motivation for weight loss.

 If you know of any good ways to balance dopamines, or any great ways to get motivated for exercise, leave a comment.
 We truly appreciate all your feedback here on TheDailyMeditation.